mvannucc/CMSSWGeneration/generation/README.md

 ## Full Sim generation
 `Generate.py` uses the file `Steps.json` to create the configuration for the full generation given a name, the path to gridpack and the year.
 In order to run on condor there should be CMSSW tar realeses needed for the generation, if not present it creates them, also patching the release 10_2_22 with [giorgiopizz patch](https://github.com/giorgiopizz/cmssw/tree/patch_10_2_22_nanoAOD_reweight) for reweights.

+*Note that CMSSW_10_2_22 is used to create nanoAOD v7 102x, for previous steps (GEN-SIM ...) different realeases are used.*

 It's extremely useful to take advantage of `Samples.json` file instead of running Generate.py with command line options, but it's still possible to use command line options.